 Getting by without a guarantor

 P.S.
 Regardless of nationality, a banker’s draft for 6 months rent in advance is universally accepted even if it’s coming from outside the country.
-If your parents have money that they would willingly pay now, instead of in installments over 6 months, you can avoid all difficulties through the power of £££££.
+If your parents have money (or your student loan comes in one big chunk) that they would willingly pay now, instead of in instalments over 6 months, you can avoid all difficulties through the power of £££££.
 Assuming an average rent is £350 p.c.m. (per calendar month), you would pay £2100.